 Text messages (SMS) are composed of segments.
-A segment is 160 characters of text.
+And each segment is 160 characters of text.

-When you send a text with more than 160 characters, it is actually billed as multipled texts.
-These are technically called text segments.
-Effectively billing counts the number of text segments.
+When you send a text that contains more than 160 characters, it is actually billed as multiple texts that are technically called SMS text segments.
+And you are billed according to the number of segments and not texts.

 What’s an SMS text segment or Segmentation